nicojs/state-of-the-web-2022/slides/30-web-components/20-advantages.md

 ### Controversy

-There is a lot of controversy around web components
+There is some controversy around web components

 - 🤔 There was a "v0-spec", which has come and died
 - 🤔 <!-- .element class="fragment" data-fragment-index="1" --> It's easy to "misuse" them.